 Susan Rottier: There was never really--it was just seemed all open to me, I guess, I don't remember ever, yeah, being back in the backside of the building, because I always came at it from the other side, so I never really paid attention back here.

 Amy Scanlon: Right.
-So I don't think we've said, what was your father's name?
+I don't think we've said, what was your father's name?

-Amy Scanlon: --other relatives who were here.
+Amy Scanlon: And you had some other relatives who were here.
 What were their names?

-Susan Rottier: My brother Charles Petterson.
+Susan Rottier: My brother, Charles Petterson.
 He worked here for a short time.
-I don't remember what years it was, but, and then my oldest sister's first husband was Junior Rice and he worked here for a short time, too.
-So, my dad managed to get them jobs.
+I don't remember what years it was, and then my oldest sister's first husband was Junior Rice, and he worked here for a short time, too.
+My dad managed to get them jobs.
 [Laughing] But none of them continued as long as my dad did, obviously.

-Amy Scanlon: So what other--you had a family soft spot for this building.
+Amy Scanlon: What other--you had a family soft spot for this building.
 Is there anything else, are there any other funny stories or--